-Without intervention, obstructed labour can last for days, resulting in death or severe disability.
-Without treatment, the obstruction can cut off blood supply to tissues in the woman’s pelvis.
+Without emergency intervention, obstructed labour can last for days, resulting in death or severe disability.
+Without timely, high-quality treatment, the obstruction can cut off blood supply to tissues in the woman’s pelvis.
 When the dead tissue falls away, she is left with a hole – a fistula, in medical terms – in the birth canal.

-There is a strong association between fistula and stillbirth, with research indicating 78 to 95 per cent of women who develop obstetric fistula end up delivering a stillborn baby.
+Tragically, there is a strong association between fistula and stillbirth, with research indicating 78 to 95 per cent of women who develop obstetric fistula end up delivering a stillborn baby.

 Consequences for women

 Left untreated, obstetric fistula causes chronic incontinence and can lead to a range of other physical ailments, including frequent infections, kidney disease, painful sores and infertility.
-The physical injuries can also lead to social isolation and psychological harm: Women and girls with fistula are often unable to work, and many are abandoned by their husbands and families and ostracized by their communities, driving them further into poverty.
+The physical injuries can also lead to social isolation and psychological harm: Women and girls with fistula are often unable to work, and many are abandoned by their husbands and families, and ostracized by their communities, driving them further into poverty.

 Prevention is key